 This byte shall identify the product revision number in binary notation.
-All disks with the same Disk Manufacturer ID and the same Media type ID, regardless of Product revision numbers, must have the same recording properties (only minor differences are allowed: Product revision numbers shall be irrelevant for recorders).
+All disks with the same Disk Manufacturer ID and the same Media Type ID, regardless of Product revision numbers, must have the same recording properties (only minor differences are allowed: Product revision numbers shall be irrelevant for recorders).
+The content of this byte can be chosen freely by the disk manufacturer.